Eduard Shifrin: Writing career

 In 2006, together with his late father, Shifrin published a book titled The Theory of Metallurgical Processes in Ukrainian language for which he was awarded the State Prize of Ukraine.

 In 2018 Shifrin's book From Infinity to Man: The Fundamental Ideas of Kabbalah Within the Framework of Information Theory and Quantum Physics was published in Russian, with an English edition being released in 2019 (now it is a bestseller on Amazon).

 In 2019, his children's book Travels with Sushi in the Land of the Mind was published in English.
 In 2020 it was named a Distinguished Favorite by the Independent Press Award for Juvenile Fiction.

+In 2026, Shifrin released a new book "The Relativity of Death: Part One: Basic Principles of Kabbalah of Information, Complete Theory of Information Space, Miracles and Maxwell’s Demon", further expanding his body of work at the intersection of philosophy, spirituality, and information-based interpretations of reality.
+Shyfrin is the creator of Kabbalah of Information, a concept he developed to connect elements of Jewish mysticism with modern scientific thought, particularly information theory.

+The new publication continues his exploration of consciousness, meaning, and the structure of existence, and adds to his broader creative and intellectual output as an author, philosopher, and public thinker.

 He is a main sponsor of Jewish Book Week London.

 He is a creator of Kabbalah of information and regularly writes articles about it on his personal page in the Jerusalem Post.

 Musical career

 Shyfrin Alliance create an intoxicating mix of rock, blues and romantic balladry, with messages of unconditional love and antiwar sentiment.

 Shifrin writes the jazz-rock-blues compositions (music and lyrics), which are then recorded in Paris under the Shyfrin Alliance project.
-The songs have been released on Spotify, Apple Music, Soundcloud, Amazon Music, as well as US, UK, French and German radio stations.
+The songs have been released on Spotify, Apple Music, SoundCloud, Amazon Music, as well as US, UK, French and German radio stations.
 The music videos were released on YouTube, Facebook, and TikTok.